The Bible and Marriage

 The Two Shall Become One Flesh

-This series on the seven sacraments provides readers with a deeper appreciation of God's gifts and call in the sacraments through a renewed encounter with God's Word.
+This addition to A Catholic Biblical Theology of the Sacraments series provides readers with a deeper appreciation of God's gifts and call in the sacraments through a renewed encounter with God's Word.

 In this volume, leading Catholic teacher and popular speaker John Bergsma offers a biblical theology of marriage rooted in the Old and New Testaments that will be interesting and informative to the church catholic.
 This book shows the biblical basis for the teaching that marriage is a sacrament.
 It provides lay teachers with background and depth on a topic taught frequently in the parish, making it suitable for classroom use and parish ministry.